S-ResearchStack/web-portal/README.md

 -  A backend system consisting of services and a data engine available through application programming interface (API) endpoints
 -  A software development kit (SDK) for app development

-Refer to <a href="https://s-healthstack.io" target="_blank">https://s-healthstack.io</a> for documentation, or jump directly to:
+Refer to <a href="https://developer.samsung.com/health/stack" target="_blank">Samsung Developer Portal</a> for documentation, or jump directly to:
-- The <a href="https://s-healthstack.io/installing-the-backend.html" target="_blank">backend system installation instructions</a>
+- The <a href="https://developer.samsung.com/health/stack/developer-guide/installation/install-backend.html" target="_blank">backend system installation instructions</a>
-- The <a href="https://s-healthstack.io/installing-the-sdk.html" target="_blank">app SDK installation instructions</a>
+- The <a href="https://developer.samsung.com/health/stack/developer-guide/installation/install-sdk.html" target="_blank">app SDK installation instructions</a>
-- The <a href="https://s-healthstack.io/installing-the-portal.html" target="_blank">web portal installation instructions</a>
+- The <a href="https://developer.samsung.com/health/stack/developer-guide/installation/install-portal.html" target="_blank">web portal installation instructions</a>
-- The <a href="https://s-healthstack.io/tutorial.html" target="_blank">getting started tutorial</a>
+- The <a href="https://developer.samsung.com/codelab/health/research-app.html" target="_blank">getting started tutorial</a>

 Follow these instructions to install, build, and verify the web portal.

-> This installation requires successful prior completion of the [backend system installation](install-backend.md).
+> This installation requires successful prior completion of the backend system installation.

 # I. (Optional) Create Development Environment